slaclab/sdf-docs/batch-compute.md

 ```

-In the above example, we submit a job named 'test' (using the `--job-name`).
+In the above example, we write a batch script for a job named 'test' (using the `--job-name`).
 You can choose what ever name you wish to give the job so that you may be able to quickly identify it yourself.
 Both stdout and stderr will be outputted the same file `output-%j.txt` in the current working working - %j will be replaced with the slurm job id (using the `--output` and `--error` options).
 We request a single Task (think of it as an MPI rank) and that single task will request 12 CPUs; each of which will be allocated 1GB of RAM - so a total of 12GB.
 By default, the `--ntasks` will be equivalent to the number of nodes (servers) asked for.
 In order to aid scheduling (and potentially prioritising the Job), we limit the [duration of the Job](#time) to 10 minutes.
 We also request a single [GPU](#using-gpus) with the Job.
 This will be exposed via CUDA_VISIBLE_DEVICES.

 ?> __TIP:__ only lines starting with `#SBATCH ` will be processed by the slurm interpretor.
 As the script itself is just a bash script, any line beginning with `#` will be ignored.
 As such you may also comment out slurm directives by using somethign like `##SBATCH`

 We can define [where the job will run](#partition) using the `--partition` option.
 All SLAC users have access to the [shared partition](#shared-partition).
 Your group may also have [access to other partitions](resources-and-allocations#allocations) that will provide you priority immediate access to resources

-?> __TIP:__ you can also submit the slurm directives directly on the command line rather than within the batch script.
-When submitted as arguments to `srun` or `sbatch`, they will take precedence over any same directives that may already be specified in the batch script. __TODO__ examples
+?> You can think of the batch script as a shell script but with some extra directives that only slurm understand.
+As such, you can also just run the same script in hte command line to ensure that your job will work; ie `sh script.sh` will run the same set of commands but on the local host.
+This therefore also means that if you already have a shell script that runs your code, you can 'slurmify' it by adding slurm directives with `#SBATCH`.
+Please note, however, that if you are using GPUs in your code etc. the login node may not have any GPUs and hence your local run will fail.

 ?> add something about submitting sbatch commands directy without using a batch script - ie `--wrap`